Scalefish Management Plan Amendments

 Scalefish Fishery Management Plan, the

 Fisheries (Scalefish) Rules 2015 was implemented in Tasmania on 1 November 2015.

-New recreational and commercial rules applied from that date.
-The rule changes were introduced to improve fishing practices and the sustainability of fish stocks
+New recreational and commercial rules were introduced to improve fishing practices and the sustainability of fish stocks.

 The scalefish fishery encompasses both the recreational and commercial sectors fishing in State waters, covering all gear types associated with the taking of scalefish species, size and catch limits and licensing requirements.